-Altesa has an innovative relationship with Drug Innovation Ventures at Emory (DRIVE),formed by Emory University, to discover and advance drug candidates for critical global viral diseases.
+Altesa has an innovative relationship with Drug Innovation Ventures at Emory (DRIVE),formed by Emory University to discover and advance new medicines against viral infections.
 DRIVE is both a key scientific collaborator and a founding shareholder of Altesa.

-Altesa’s DRIVE/Emory lead scientists, George R. Painter, PhD, and Dennis C. Liotta, PhD, are Altesa scientific co-founders and serve on the firm’s Scientific Advisory Board.
+George R. Painter, PhD, and Dennis C. Liotta, PhD are Altesa scientific co-founders and serve on the Scientific Advisory Board.
 Drs.
-Painter and Liotta were instrumental, respectively, in the successful commercialization of molnupiravir, which combats COVID-19, and emtricitabine, which combats HIV/AIDS.
+Painter and Liotta were instrumental, respectively, in the discovery and successful commercialization of molnupiravir, which treats the virus causing COVID-19, and emtricitabine, which is one of the most widely used medicines for prevention and treatment of HIV/AIDS.

-The unprecedented partnership agreement between Altesa and DRIVE led to the licensing of a late-stage, preclinical, antiviral drug (ALT-2023) in January 2022.
-ALT-2023 is a broad-spectrum nucleoside analog that is active against most enteroviruses and flaviviruses, including rhinovirus and hepatitis C. Altesa has a unique, preferred relationship with DRIVE/Emory, giving Altesa exclusive access to up to five additional DRIVE molecules to combat other deadly viruses.
+The unprecedented partnership agreement between Altesa and DRIVE led to the licensing of a late-stage preclinical, antiviral drug (ALT-2023) in January 2022.
+ALT-2023 is a broad-spectrum nucleoside analog that is active against most enteroviruses and flaviviruses, including rhinovirus and hepatitis C. Altesa has a unique, preferred relationship with DRIVE/Emory, giving Altesa exclusive access to up to five additional DRIVE molecules to combat other viral respiratory diseases.